-What is the Windrush Generation?
+What is the Windrush Generation? - CBBC Newsround

 This was the first time so many Caribbean people had come to live in Britain.
 Many more arrived in the following years.

-It was the 22nd of June 1948 when the Empire Windrush arrived at Tilbury Docks in Essex.
+It was 22 June 1948 when the Empire Windrush arrived at Tilbury Docks in Essex.

+When the passengers landed they didn't always get the friendly welcome they had hoped for.

+Many of them experienced racism and discrimination and often found it hard to get proper home to live in and to make friends with British people.

+Later many of their children were bullied at school because of the colour of their skins.

+Some of them suffered racial attacks and in later years there were riots in cities across Britain.

-It is almost 70 years since the Empire Windrush sailed to Britain from the Caribbean.
+It is 70 years since the Empire Windrush sailed to Britain from the Caribbean.

-Now, thousands of the people who arrived in the UK as children with their parents have been wrongly told that they live here illegally.
+Now, some of the people who arrived in the UK as children with their parents have been wrongly told that they live here illegally.

-The UK government has apologised for the way these people have been treated and said that they would get help to make sure they could stay in the UK.
+In 1971 these people were told they could stay permanently but the government didn't keep a full record of them.
+Some of these people didn't apply for official paperwork like a UK passport.

+In 2012 there was a change to immigration law and people were told they needed official documents to prove they could get things like free hospital treatment or benefits in this country.

+On 21 August 2018, Home Secretary Sajid Javid announced that - after a review of 11,800 cases - 18 members of the Windrush generation who could have been wrongfully removed or detained would get a formal apology from the Government.

+He also said that anyone who had left the UK will also be helped to return.

-Prime Minister Theresa May will speak with Caribbean leaders to reassure them that no one from the Windrush generation will have to leave the UK because of paperwork problems.
+Prime Minister Theresa May has apologised to Caribbean leaders and reassured them that no one from the Windrush generation will have to leave the UK.

+She said Windrush migrants were "part of us" and that there was no question of forcing anyone who had made their life in the UK and was here legally to leave.

+A day celebrating the contribution of the Windrush generation and their descendants is to be held annually, the government has announced.